unclexo/software-craftsman/design-patterns/php/en/Factory method -  Dealing with object creation and conditional switch or if-else nested statements.md

 **Point 2: Letting subclasses decide which class to instantiate**

-Notice the `process()` method.
+Notice the `process()` method above.
 It uses the `createPaymentGateway()` factory method to get a payment gateway object to process the payment.
 But to get the payment gateway object, the `AbstractPaymentGateway` abstract class depends on its subclasses.
 Since we abstract the object creation.

 Let us create a subclass `PaymentGateway` that extends the abstract class `AbstractPaymentGateway`.
 See what it looks like below: